Dog and Cat Laser Therapy for Recovery and Pain Relief

-Laser therapy has long been used in human medicine to facilitate healing and decrease pain.
+Dog and cat laser therapy has long been used in human medicine to facilitate healing and decrease pain in Park Ridge, NJ.
 In veterinary medicine, it works in the same way, allowing pets recovering from surgery or dealing with chronic conditions such as arthritis to experience drug-free pain relief.
 At Park Ridge Animal Hospital, we’re excited to offer pet laser therapy for our patients.

 Think your pet would benefit from laser therapy?
 Book an appointment today!